jinhachung/tptpu-sim/README.md

 ### Purpose:

 TPTPU-Sim is a cycle-level simulator built to simulate with different bandwidth/frequency configurations than the original TPU to see what changes, and gain more insight into how architecture for deep learning should focus on.\
-Currently, only TPTPU version 1, which models TPU version 1 is available.\
+Currently, only TPTPU version 1, which models TPU version 1 provides full functionality.\
-TPTPU version 2 is *still in deployment*.
+TPTPU version 2 is *incomplete*, but also available.

-### How to run TPTPU:
+### How to run TPTPU-Sim:
 1. clone both TPTPU(https://github.com/gobblygobble/tptpu-sim) and Ramulator(https://github.com/CMU-SAFARI/ramulator) into the same directory
 2. build ramulator with `make -j` in ramulator directory
-3. build tptpu-sim with `make tptpu1` in tptpu-sim directory to build TPTPU-Sim version 1
+3. build tptpu-sim with `make tptpu1` in tptpu-sim directory to build TPTPU-Sim version 1 (`make tptpu2` for version 2)
 4. run simulator with proper options\
 (`-d D -c C -r R -x X -y Y -z Z -l L` for X-by-Y matrix times Y-by-Z matrix multiplication with DRAM type D, with C channels and R ranks, and dimension layout L - `nchw` or `nhwc`)\
 Different types of DRAMs supported can be easily spotted in the function `double DRAM::GetFrequencyByName(std::string name)` of `tptpu-sim/src/tpu1_uarch/dram.cpp`. (`tptpu-sim/src/tpu2_uarch/dram.cpp` for TPTPU-Sim version 2)